ARM-software/cmsis-pack-eclipse/readme.md

 ==========================

-ARM CMSIS-Pack for Eclipse provides a reference implementation for support of the [CMSIS-Pack] standard in Eclipse.
+ARM CMSIS-Pack for Eclipse provides a reference implementation for support of the [CMSIS-Pack] specification in the [Eclipse] development environment.

-The intent is to provide a reference implementation of CMSIS-Pack support in Eclipse environments that can be used by ARM Development Tool vendors to add support for CMSIS-Pack to their products.
+The intent is to provide a reference implementation of CMSIS-Pack support in [Eclipse] environments that can be reused by the ARM eco-system to make use of information and resources contained in CMSIS-Pack without the need to reimplement the fundamentals.

-This project contains three plug-in projects:
+This project currently contains three plug-in projects:
-* com.arm.cmsis.pack 	- core responsible for loading pack data and managing RTE (run-time environment) configuration
+* com.arm.cmsis.pack 	- core responsible for loading pack data and managing RTE (run-time environment) configurations
 * com.arm.cmsis.pack.ui - a set of reusable GUI elements that can be used to manipulate pack and RTE data
-* com.arm.cmsis.pack.refclient - a sample plug-in demonstrating how to access Pack and RTE data
+* com.arm.cmsis.pack.refclient - a sample plug-in demonstrating the access to the Pack content and RTE configuration data

-An index of existing CMSIS-Packs is available on the [Keil Pack page].
+ARM is going to develop and maintain the basic support in sync with the future extensions and modifications to the specification of CMSIS-Pack.

-ARM will continue development in collaboration with interested parties to provide a full reference implementation of CMSIS-Pack in Eclipse to the benefit of all developers working with software components for ARM-based microcontrollers.
+CMSIS compliant Packs are available for download from the [CMSIS Pack Repository].

 License
 -------